Skip to main content

 Identity rules:

-• Email validity (deliverable, disposable domain, recently created)
+• Email validity: deliverable, disposable domain, recently created.

-• Phone number validation
+• Phone number validation against the carrier.

-• Name consistency across data points
+• Name consistency across the data you've got.

 Transaction rules: